Subscribe to PHP Freaks RSS

 echo $match[0]; // Output: bar

-$match[0] contains the complete pattern (in this case – bar).
+$match[0] contains the portion of the subject string which matched the pattern (in this case – bar).
 Now suppose we wanted to replace bar with pub, but only if foo comes right before it.
-We have a few options.
+We have some options.

 We could make use of a positive lookbehind assertion: